 When was the last time you cleaned out your wallet?
-How many used ticket stubs, old Best Buy receipts and dentist appointment reminders did you find?
-The wallet is more than just a place to carry cash and cards; it’s a catch-all for life’s dull moments.
-If you long for a more streamlined existence, consider trading in your actual wallet for a virtual one, because mobile payment technology is driving commerce.
-Fast.
+How many used ticket stubs, old receipts, and dentist appointment reminders did you find?
+The wallet is more than just a place to carry cash and cards; it’s a catch-all for life’s dull miscellany.
+If you long for a more streamlined existence, consider trading in your actual wallet for a virtual one, because mobile payment technology is driving commerce fast.

 This has been a healthy year for mobile payment technology, and it’s projected to grow.
-The combined market for all types of mobile payments is expected to reach more than $600 billion globally by 2013.
+The combined market for all types of mobile payments is expected to exceed $1 trillion by 2019.
 That’s a lot of digital coinage.

 Mobile payments include numerous types of transactions, but let’s focus on mobile at the point of sale (POS).
 The idea is that these digital wallets, in cahoots with near-field communications (NFC), a short-range wireless technology that allows you to pay for goods by swiping a device, will replace the physical billfold or pocketbook.

-While NFC technology isn’t the only way to utilize mobile payments (you use this platform when you purchase a ringtone from your phone), if you want to use Google Wallet, for example, you need a device that has the NFC chip in it.
+While NFC technology isn’t the only way to utilize mobile payments (you use this platform when you purchase a ringtone from your phone), if you want to use Google Wallet, Google Pay, Apple Pay, Samsung Pay or the like, for example, you need a device with a NFC chip in it.
 The retailer also needs to have a POS terminal.

 Pros (besides diminishing the need for an actual wallet):